Quantum Impurity Models coupled to Markovian and Non Markovian Baths: Conclusions

 \section{Conclusions}

 In this work we have focused on a model for a quantum impurity coupled simultaneously to a Markovian and a non-Markovian environment.
 We derived a formal hybridization expansion for the evolution super-operator of the impurity, obtained after tracing out all the bath degrees of freedom.
-This result generalizes to the non-unitary case the hybridization expansion obtained for quantum impurity models.
+This result generalizes to non-unitary, Markovian case the hybridization expansion obtained for unitary quantum impurity models.
 As such it provides the natural starting point for the development of stochastic sampling techniques of the dissipative real-time dynamics of the impurity based on Diagrammatic Monte Carlo, that we leave for future studies.

 Starting from this expansion we define real-time diagrammatic rules and write down a Dyson Equation for the impurity propagator that we evaluate retaining only non-crossing diagrams, an approximation which is known to capture some aspects of the impurity physics at strong coupling.
-The resulting approach leads to a trace and hermiticity preserving Non-Markovian dynamical map, with consequences on the spectral properties of the evolution super-operator, while proving its positivity in full generality remains an open question.
+The resulting approach leads to a trace and hermiticity preserving Non-Markovian dynamical map, with consequences on the spectral properties of the evolution super-operator, while proving its complete positivity in full generality remains an open question.